Nervosys/Botnix/botnix/doc/manual/installation/installing.chapter.md

 The boot process should have brought up networking (check `ip a`).
-Networking is necessary for the installer, since it will download lots of stuff (such as source tarballs or Nixpkgs channel binaries).
+Networking is necessary for the installer, since it will download lots of stuff (such as source tarballs or Botpkgs channel binaries).
 It's best if you have a DHCP server on your network.
 Otherwise configure networking manually using `ifconfig`.